-Lee et al. [15] present a technique to bound cacherelated preemption delays in fixed-priority preemptive systems.
+A large number of publications address preemption analysis for different reasons, see, e.g. [2, 7, 10, 17, 25, 26, 30].
+For example, in [17] Lee et al. present a technique to bound cache-related preemption delays in fixed-priority preemptive systems.
 They account for task phasing and nested preemption patterns among tasks to establish an upper bound on the cache timing delay introduced by preemptions.
-Their work relates to ours in the sense that we investigate occurrences of nested preemption patterns.
+Our work relates to theirs in the sense that we also investigate occurrences of nested preemption patterns.
 However, our objectives differ in that Lee et al. are mainly interested in timing delays caused by cache reloading and preemption patterns whereas we address shared memory requirements as an effect of nested preemption patterns.